 Join us for dinner in our dining room; named among the top 3 “Best New Restaurants of Canada” by enRoute magazine.
 Continue to immerse yourself in outport life with locally sourced produce, fish and game while the waves of the Atlantic crash and, season permitting, punts row just beyond your table setting.

 A screening of “Cranky,” a documentary film featuring the punts of Fogo Island and the annual Great Fogo Island Punt Race to There and Back, in the Inn’s 37-seat digital cinema.

 Greet the sun as she rises from the ocean and find a handmade wooden daybreak basket outside your suite door filled with coffee, tea and fresh pastries.
 Linger.

 Breakfast at Fogo Island Inn

 It is said, “If you can build a boat, you can build anything."
-So true.
-And who better to learn from then the man whose punts have even won the island’s annual summer “Punt Race to There and Back”?
+And who better to learn from than the man whose punts have even won the island’s annual summer “Punt Race to There and Back”?

 You will be meeting a fisherman, craftsman, storyteller, musician and champion boat builder.
 This one community host will have you learning punt building basics while you practice building your own models.
 You will learn a number of punt building techniques, for instance, how to bind the strakes, install a breast hook and shape the deadwood.